 - With the crust still in the tart pan, add the curd and use a knife or off-set spatula to spread it evenly over the bottom.

-- Gingerly arrange the fruit over the curd in a spiral or other pattern.10-12 strawberries, sliced in half lengthwise, 3 apricots, pitted, and sliced 1/4" thick, 1/2 mango, pitted and sliced 1/4" thick, 3 kiwi, peeled and sliced 1/4" thick, 1/4 cup blueberries, 1/4 cup blackberries
+- Gingerly arrange the fruit over the curd in a spiral or other pattern.10 to 12 strawberries, sliced in half lengthwise, 3 apricots, pitted, and sliced ¼ inch thick, ½ mango, pitted and sliced ¼ inch thick, 3 kiwi, peeled and sliced ¼ inch thick, ¼ cup blueberries, ¼ cup blackberries

-- To make the glaze, heat the apricot jam in a small pot with a splash of water, stirring occasionally, until it has thinned and is uniform.2 tbsp apricot jam
+- To make the glaze, heat the apricot jam in a small pot with a splash of water, stirring occasionally, until it has thinned and is uniform.2 tablespoons apricot jam

 - Brush the glaze over the fruit and let cool.